shaheenkdr/shaheenkdr/_posts/2019-08-25-indian-english.md

 * Cpp

+##### Timeline

+* Week 1 : The first week was spent on setting up the workspace in Red Hen Gallina space.
+This was done in accordance with the Red Hen guidelines (here)[http://www.redhenlab.org/home/tutorials-and-educational-resources/using-singularity-to-create-portable-applications].
+The Singularity image was setup, followed by installation of Kaldi then the datasets were downloaded and formatted according to its structure.

+* Week 2 - 3 : Spent on pre-processing the English Datasets.
+Around approx 3000 hours of data was pre-processed and cleaned and made into a unified structure.
+Followed by feature extraction, initial HMM - GMM training.

+* Week 4 - 5 : DNN training was completed in this stage.
+This was trained on a Google Cloud machine with 8 GPUs and has to re-iterate various stages for correction and accuracy improvements.

+* Week 6 : Focused mainly on obtaining datasets for Hindi from LDC-IL at CIIL.

+* Week 7 : Focused mainly on building the Hindi ASR project with pre recorded 200 utterances spoken by 6 different speakers.

+* Week 8 : Completed the documentation and deployment of the project.
+Source code is available in [Github](https://github.com/shaheenkdr/gsoc2019/) .
+And the entire files has been uploaded to the the Red Hen Gallina Server.
+Available at :
+`/mnt/rds/redhen/gallina/home/sxk1497/gsoc2019`

 ##### Development

 The development of the project was completed in multiple stages.
 The first step was to bring all datasets to a unified format